Early Retirement Calculator

 Retiring in Nepal: What Americans Need to Know

-At $800 a month, retiring in Nepal is not about living like a budget backpacker -- it is about living like a respected local professional, maybe better.
-In Kathmandu's Patan neighborhood or the quieter streets of Lalitpur, that $800 covers a furnished apartment with mountain views, daily meals at local restaurants where a full dal bhat costs under $2, a weekly hike into the foothills, and still leaves room for the occasional splurge at one of the city's surprisingly good espresso cafes.
-Your FIRE number for Nepal sits at $240,000 -- roughly a quarter of the $1,050,000 you would need to retire in a median American city.
-That gap is not a rounding error.
-It is the difference between working another decade and stopping now.
-Early retirement in Nepal is genuinely accessible for Americans who have been playing the FIRE game for even a few years, and the daily texture of life here rewards patience and curiosity rather than spending.
+A full dal bhat costs under two dollars, which is roughly where the Nepali retirement case begins and ends.
+At $800 monthly, funded by a $240,000 portfolio, you are not living like a budget backpacker but like a respected local professional, arguably better.
+In Kathmandu's Patan neighborhood or the quieter streets of Lalitpur that budget covers a furnished apartment with mountain views, daily meals at local restaurants, a weekly hike into the foothills, and occasional splurges at one of the city's surprisingly good espresso cafés.
+Set against the roughly $1,050,000 a median American city needs, this is roughly a quarter, which is the difference between working another decade and stopping now.
+Early retirement here is genuinely accessible to Americans who have been at this even a few years, and daily life rewards patience and curiosity rather than spending.

-The cost breakdown explains why the math works so well.
-Housing in Kathmandu runs roughly $200-350 a month for a comfortable furnished apartment in a safe neighborhood, with Lalitpur coming in slightly higher at the upper end.
-Food is where Nepal really delivers -- cooking at home from local markets might run $80-120 a month, while eating out frequently at mid-range local spots adds maybe another $60-80 on top of that.
-Transportation is minimal; a motorbike rental or regular taxi use costs under $50 monthly.
-Healthcare access, scored at 6 out of 10, means you can handle routine care locally at very low cost, but serious procedures will require medical travel to Bangkok or Delhi.
-For Americans used to paying $600 a month just for a health insurance premium, the entire Nepal monthly budget at $800 feels almost fictional.
+Housing in Kathmandu runs roughly $200 to $350 monthly for a comfortable furnished apartment in a safe neighborhood, with Lalitpur landing slightly higher.
+Food is where Nepal really delivers, since cooking from local markets might cost $80 to $120 monthly while eating out frequently at mid-range local spots adds perhaps $60 to $80 on top.
+Transportation stays minimal, with a motorbike rental or regular taxi use under $50 monthly.
+Healthcare at 6 of 10 means routine care locally at very low cost while serious procedures require medical travel to Bangkok or Delhi.
+For Americans paying $600 monthly for a health insurance premium alone, an entire $800 Nepali budget feels almost fictional.

-The honest friction points in Nepal deserve real attention before you book anything permanent.
-Healthcare infrastructure outside Kathmandu drops off sharply, and even in the capital you should treat local facilities as suitable for minor issues and stabilization only -- not for anything complex.
-English proficiency is workable in tourist and expat hubs but limited in everyday bureaucratic settings, so learning basic Nepali earns significant goodwill and makes practical life smoother.
-Banking as a foreign national requires patience; many Americans maintain a US-based account with a low-fee debit card like Charles Schwab for ATM access rather than trying to open a local account quickly.
-Residency is the real friction point: the US passport gets only 30 visa-free days, and Nepal does not currently offer a dedicated digital nomad or retirement visa.
-Most long-term residents manage through back-to-back tourist visa extensions, which are possible but require regular attention and trips to the immigration office.
+The friction points deserve real attention before anything permanent.
+Healthcare infrastructure drops off sharply outside Kathmandu, and even in the capital you should treat local facilities as suitable for minor issues and stabilization rather than anything complex.
+English proficiency works in tourist and expat hubs while thinning in everyday bureaucratic settings, so basic Nepali earns significant goodwill and smooths practical life.
+Banking as a foreign national demands patience, and many Americans maintain a US account with a low-fee debit card like Charles Schwab for ATM access rather than rushing a local one.
+Residency is the genuine obstacle, since a US passport grants only 30 visa-free days and Nepal currently offers no dedicated digital nomad or retirement visa, leaving most long-term residents managing back-to-back tourist extensions that are possible while requiring regular attention and immigration office trips.

-The Americans who genuinely thrive when they retire in Nepal tend to share a specific set of qualities.
-They find deep satisfaction in outdoor life -- trekking, trail running, or simply living near mountains that make the Rockies look modest.
-They are comfortable with intermittent infrastructure; power cuts, slow internet days, and unpredictable bureaucracy are real and recurring.
-The FIRE number in Nepal rewards people who have already detached from American consumer reflexes, because the lifestyle here is rich in experience and thin on stuff.
-People who leave usually cite the visa uncertainty as unsustainable long-term, the healthcare ceiling as genuinely worrying as they age, or the slow erosion of air quality in Kathmandu, which is a legitimate concern during certain seasons.
+The Americans who thrive here share specific qualities.
+They find deep satisfaction in outdoor life, whether trekking, trail running, or simply living beneath mountains that make the Rockies look modest.
+They stay comfortable with intermittent infrastructure, since power cuts, slow internet days, and unpredictable bureaucracy recur reliably.
+The arrangement rewards people already detached from American consumer reflexes, because life here runs rich in experience and thin on stuff.
+Departures usually cite visa uncertainty as unsustainable long term, the healthcare ceiling as genuinely worrying with age, or the slow erosion of Kathmandu air quality, a legitimate seasonal concern.

-Before arriving, spend at least two weeks testing Kathmandu and one week in a secondary city like Lalitpur to understand the real daily rhythm before committing to a lease.
-For your first days off the plane, grab an Airalo eSIM so you have data working before you clear immigration -- it takes about three minutes to set up in advance and saves the usual SIM card scramble.
-For ongoing health coverage while you figure out how much to retire in Nepal on your specific budget, SafetyWing runs about $45 a month and covers emergency medical and evacuation, which matters a great deal given the gap between local care and what serious situations actually require.
-Americans retiring in Nepal on a FIRE strategy should also consult a tax professional before departing, since Nepal taxes on worldwide income in ways that interact awkwardly with US tax obligations and require clear planning from the start.
+Spend at least two weeks testing Kathmandu plus a week in a secondary city like Lalitpur to understand the real daily rhythm before committing to a lease.
+Set up a Saily eSIM in advance, about three minutes of work, so data functions before you clear immigration and the usual SIM scramble disappears.
+SafetyWing at roughly $45 monthly covers emergency medical and evacuation, which matters considerably given the gap between local care and what serious situations actually demand.
+And consult a tax professional before departing, since Nepal taxes worldwide income in ways interacting awkwardly with US obligations and requiring clear planning from the start.

 Similar Countries by Monthly Budget